takujiusui/takujiusui.github.io/research.md

 ### Eco-evolutionary dynamics of competition and species coexistence

-*How will eco-evolutionary responses to environmental change unfold within competitive communities?*
+*How will eco-evolutionary responses to global change unfold within competitive communities?*

 *How does competition alter species range dynamics and spatial patterns of coexistence?*